w3c/w3c-website-redesign-documentation/about-studio-24.md

 techniques and methods that has helped brands such as Volkswagen, O2, Avios and The Telegraph.
 She is skilled at user research, information architecture, workshop facilitation and user centric design.
 All in all she just has a passion for making others’ lives easier on the web and beyond.

+Sazia helped us as a contractor for 3 months in 2020.

 ### Julia Sang, Senior Project Manager